 Topics: the Greenfoot interface, interacting with objects, invoking methods, running a scenario

 Concepts: object, class, method call, parameter, return value

-Directions: You will complete the following assignments for Chapter 1:
+Directions: This chapter will introduce you to the Java programming language and the Greenfoot game and simulation programming environment.
+You will complete the following assignments for Chapter 1:

 We have seen what Greenfoot scenarios can look like and how to interact with them.
 We have seen how to create objects and how to communicate with these objects by invoking their methods.
 Some methods were commands to the object, while other methods returned information about the object.
 Parameters are used to provide additional information to methods, while return values pass information back to the caller.